Men Rights India

 straight-jacket fixed formula for staying proceedings in a criminal case while civil

 proceedings are pending and it would depend on the facts of each case.
+Indeed, as

 observed by the Apex Court in M.S.
 Sheriff’s case (Supra) the public interest demands